 For more detailed information on program’s requirements, target audiences, goals and objectives, please see Notice of Funding Opportunity (NOFO) attached.

-Application Deadline: Applications will be accepted until July 13, 2021 at 11:59 PM Bishkek time.
+Applications will be accepted until May 31, 2022 at 11:59 PM Bishkek time.
 For the purposes of determining if an award is submitted on time, PAS will utilize the time-stamp provided by Grants.gov.
 If organizations fail to meet the deadline noted above, their application will be considered ineligible and will not be considered for funding.
 If there are still funds available after the Media Small Grants Program selection committee meeting, PAS may publish another Media Small Grants Program NOFO this fiscal year.

-Application Submission Process: There are two application submissions methods available to applicants.
+Application Submission Process: There are two application submission methods available to applicants.
 Applicants may submit their application using Submission Method A or Submission Method B outlined below.

 Applications must be submitted in English, but applicants may choose to supplement their proposals with Russian or Kyrgyz versions, and final grant agreements will be concluded in English.